uldahlalex/fs25_5_1/README.md

-### Exam Questions Examples For Today's Topics
+### Exam Dialogue Examples For Today's Topics
-- How is the communication with WebSockets versus HTTP REST?
+- Explain some differences between using HTTP REST and WebSockets
-- What does it mean when a server application is stateful versus stateless?
+- Explain some differences between as stateful and a stateless server application
-- (...content is to be published soon)

 ### Additional literature & references